 —Maggie Smith, Author of Good Bones (Tupelo Press).

 "Kari Gunter-Seymour's Serving is a heartbreaking and honest portrayal of the life of a war veteran's mother.
 Gunter-Seymour juxtaposes the horrors of combat with perfectly rendered images of childhood, domesticity, and home, allowing the reader to experience a perspective we don't often hear about.
 This collection is eye-opening, unapologetic, unforgettable, and absolutely necessary."

 —Logen Cure, Juror, 2016 Yellow Chair Review Chapbook Contest and author of Letters to Petrarch (Unicorn Press).

 Kari Gunter-Seymour blames her method of writing on the rich Appalachian Ohio soil, her wildly eclectic family, her neighbors and the wars in Iraq and Afghanistan.
 She holds a B.F.A. in graphic design and an M.A. in commercial photography and is an instructor in the School of Journalism at Ohio University.
-She is the Poet Laureate for Athens, Ohio.
+She has served as the Poet Laureate for Athens, Ohio, and in 2020 was named Poet Laureate for the State of Ohio.
 Her poems can be found in numerous literary journals, Rattle, Crab Orchard Review, The American Journal of Poetry, The Los Angeles Times and on her website at www.karigunterseymourpoet.com.

 Kari is the founder/curator of the Women of Appalachia Project, an arts organization she created to address discrimination directed at women from the Appalachian region.